 \section{Abstract}

-Training deep neural networks requires large scale data, which often forces users to work in a distributed or outsourced setting, accompanied with privacy concerns.
-Split learning framework aims to address this concern by splitting up the model among the client and the server.
-The idea is that since the server does not have access to client's part of the model, the scheme supposedly provides privacy.
+Training deep neural networks often forces users to work in a distributed or outsourced setting, accompanied with privacy concerns. \textit{Split learning} aims to address this concern by distributing the model among a client and a server.
+The scheme supposedly provides privacy, since the server cannot see the clients' models and inputs.
 We show that this is not true via two novel attacks.
-(1) We show that an honest-but-curious split learning server, equipped only with the knowledge of the client neural network architecture, can recover the input samples and also obtain a functionally similar model to the client model, without the client being able to detect the attack.
-(2) Furthermore, we show that if split learning is used naively to protect the training labels, the honest-but-curious server can infer the labels with perfect accuracy.
-We test our attacks using three benchmark datasets and investigate various properties of the overall system that affect the attacks' effectiveness.
-Our results show that plaintext split learning paradigm can pose serious security risks and provide no more than a false sense of security. \footnote{Supplementary code can be found at \href{https://github.com/ege-erdogan/unsplit}{\texttt{https://github.com/ege-erdogan/unsplit}}.}
+(1) We show that an honest-but-curious split learning server, equipped only with the knowledge of the client neural network architecture, can recover the input samples and obtain a functionally similar model to the client model, without being detected.
+(2) We show that if the client keeps hidden only the output layer of the model to "protect" the private labels, the honest-but-curious server can infer the labels with perfect accuracy.
+We test our attacks using various benchmark datasets and against proposed privacy-enhancing extensions to split learning.
+Our results show that plaintext split learning can pose serious risks, ranging from data (input) privacy to intellectual property (model parameters), and provide no more than a false sense of security.